TWBug/GoldCardHenge/content/faq/what-happens-if-i-change-my-address-how-do-i-change-my-address-put-in-a-same-question.en.md

 Process for address change:

-Log into the \[Foreign Professionals Online Application Platform] Information change of Employment Gold Card --> Upload proof of address (i.e. lease contract or water bill) --> Additional Documents (if needed) --> Receive automated email stating that the “steps of the online payment and the delivery have been completed” --> Bring passport, current Gold Card, and electronic payment receipt to the National Immigration Agency to claim new Gold Card.
+Log into the \[Foreign Professionals Online Application Platform] Information change of Employment Gold Card –> Upload proof of address (i.e. proof of accommodation, lease contract, or water/electricity bill) –> Additional Documents (if needed) –> Receive automated email stating that the “steps of the online payment and the delivery have been completed” –> Bring passport, current Gold Card, and electronic payment receipt to the National Immigration Agency to claim new Gold Card.